 Here is where it really gets interesting.
 The army, convinced of the technical superiority of the plane, ordered a few anyway.
 If you’re thinking they’d just put the pilots through more training to fly the plane, you’d be wrong.
 Major Hill, the chief of flight testing, was an experienced pilot, so longer training was unlikely to result in improvement.
 Instead, they created a pilot’s checklist.

 The pilots made the list simple and short.
 It fit on an index card with step-by-step instructions for takeoff, flying, landing, and taxiing.
 It was as if someone all of a sudden gave an experienced automobile driver a checklist of things that would be obvious to them.
 There was nothing on the checklist they didn’t know.
 Stuff like, check that the instruments are set, the door closed.
 Basics.
 That checklist changed the course of history and quite possibly the war.
 The pilots went on to fly the Model 299 a “total of 1.8 million miles” without a single accident and as a result the army ordered over 13,000 of them.

-Gawande’s argument is that most of our work today has entered a checklist phase.
+In The Checklist Manifesto, Gawande argues that most of today’s work has entered a checklist phase.

 Substantial parts of what software designers, financial managers, firefighters, police officers, lawyers, and most certainly clinicians do are now too complex for them to carry out reliably from memory alone.